boltops-tools/kubes/docs/_docs/vs/kustomize.md

 ## Kubes Features

-Kubes does a lot more than build YAML files.
+Kubes does a lot more than building YAML files.
 Here's a list of features:

 {% include intro/features.md %}